Maputo Safety Guide

 Women Travelers

-• Sit in the back seat of taxis and keep windows up
+• Sit in the back seat of taxis and share your ride details with a friend.

 LGBTQ+ Travelers